 Tools & Resources

-Build-A-Lease Tool will educate beginning farmers and landowners about farm leases and generate working lease documents.
+Build-A-Lease Tool educated beginning farmers and landowners about farm leases and generate working lease documents.

-Acquiring Your Farm online tutorial will educate and train hundreds of beginning farmers through lessons supported by stories.
+Acquiring Your Farm online tutorial educated and trained hundreds of beginning farmers through lessons supported by stories.

-Farm Transfer Network of New England will continue to add service provider listings and resources for professionals and farmers to the online directory.
+Farm Transfer Network of New England continued to add service provider listings and resources for professionals and farmers to the online directory.

 Farm Link Programs

-New England Farmland Finder website will be refined based on user evaluation.
-New content and features will connect users with more farm properties, services and resources.
+New England Farmland Finder website was refined based on user evaluation.
+New content and features connected users with more farm properties, services and resources.

-New England Farm Link Collaborative will make more farm properties available and visible to beginning farmers through the members’ farm link websites.
+New England Farm Link Collaborative made more farm properties available and visible to beginning farmers through the members’ farm link websites.

-Collaborators will plan, host, promote, and deliver 60 land access workshops and mixers, and six Farm Succession Schools.
-We will develop and pilot more rigorous and targeted protocols to better advise beginning farmers seeking secure land tenure, and coach transitioning farmers to complete farm transfer plans.
-We will create tools that help transitioning farmers mentor their beginning farmer successors and transfer management to the next generation.
+Collaborators planned, hosted, promoted, and delivered 60 land access workshops and mixers, and six Farm Succession Schools.
+We developed and piloted more rigorous and targeted protocols to better advise beginning farmers seeking secure land tenure, and coach transitioning farmers to complete farm transfer plans.
+We created tools that helped transitioning farmers mentor their beginning farmer successors and transfer management to the next generation.